Concerns about event safety and security during COVID-19

-In addition, a comprehensive hygiene concept must be prepared by a specialist for the event on the basis of the ISO standards that are applicable to the operation or on the basis of the existing HACCP concept.
+In addition, a comprehensive hygiene concept must be prepared by a specialist for the event based on the ISO standards that apply to the operation or based on the existing HACCP concept.
 The following criteria must be met:

 - Presence of a hygiene officer (analogous to a health and safety coordinator) during the entire event.

 - Preparation of an additional standard plan for event hygiene based on HACCP monitoring and evaluation of compliance with the standard plan for event hygiene and the management process flows before, during, and after the event.

 In addition, the following measures must be implemented at the event venue:

 - Cleaning and disinfection of the hand contact surfaces: